A Study to Test the Addition of the Drug Cabozantinib to Chemotherapy in Patients With Newly Diagnosed Osteosarcoma

 Experimental: Efficacy Phase Arm B (cabozantinib, MAP)

 Standard risk patients receive cabozantinib PO, methotrexate IV, doxorubicin IV, and cisplatin IV for two 35-day "induction" cycles, followed by appropriate local control.
-Patients then receive "consolidation" with cabozantinib PO, methotrexate IV, doxorubicin IV, and cisplatin IV for two 35-day "consolidation" cycles, and cabozantinib PO, methotrexate IV, and doxorubicin IV for two additional 35-day cycles.
+Patients then receive one 35-day "consolidation" cycle with methotrexate IV, doxorubicin IV, and cisplatin IV, then a second 35-day "consolidation" cycle with cabozantinib PO, methotrexate IV, doxorubicin IV, and cisplatin IV, followed by two additional 35-day "consolidation" cycles with cabozantinib PO, methotrexate IV, and doxorubicin IV.
 Patients then receive cabozantinib PO for six 28-day "maintenance" cycles.
-Patients also undergo X-ray, CT, MRI, and PET or bone scintigraphy at diagnosis and additonal time points throughout the trial.
+Patients also undergo X-ray, CT, MRI, and PET or bone scintigraphy at diagnosis and additional time points throughout the trial.
 All patients also undergo collection of blood samples during screening and on study.

 Undergo MRI